distribution/distribution/doc/SPEC.md

 following conditions:

 - Invalid Content-Range header format
-- Out of order chunk: the range of the next chunk must start after the "last valid range" from the last response.
+- Out of order chunk: the range of the next chunk must start immediately after the "last valid range" from the previous response.

 When a chunk is accepted as part of the upload, a `202 Accepted` response will be returned, including a `Range` header with the current upload status: